oosthub/Clock-Radio/USER_MANUAL.md

 1. First button press: Wakes display for 5 seconds
 2. Second press within 5 seconds: Enters menu system

+**Automatic Wake**: Display automatically wakes for alarm messages and confirmations

 ---

 ## 5. Menu System

 Access the menu system with a short press of the encoder button.
+The menu system features a 6-second timeout.

 ### 5.1 Menu Navigation